zcabeto/StretchProj/README.md

 ### TODO Planning
 - 19-23/08: finish and clean up details of initial functionality with
 - 24-26/08: OWASP A01 Access Control & CORS
-- 27-30/08: another OWASP vulnerability
+- 27-30/08: another OWASP vulnerability - A02 spy on unencrypted data sent?
 - PRESENTATIONS 04-06/09

 ### SETUP AND RUN INSTRUCTIONS